 373.89 calories; 25.11 g protein; 20.86 g carbohydrates; 6.4 g dietary-fiber; 8.43 g sugars; 20.92 g fat; 9.37 g saturated-fat; 85.23 mg cholesterol; 3341.76 IU vitamin-a-iu; 10.3 mg niacin-equivalents; 0.46 mg vitamin-b6; 28.05 mg vitamin-c; 58.93 mcg folate; 102.32 mg calcium; 7.34 mg iron; 50.78 mg magnesium; 638.01 mg potassium; 643.75 mg sodium; 0.26 mg thiamin; 188.28 calories-from-fat; 22 percent-of-calories-from-carbs; 50 percent-of-calories-from-fat; 26 percent-of-calories-from-protein; 22 percent-of-calories-from-sat-fat

 We just put in 2 serving of ground cumin instead of cumin seeds.
-It was very quick and easy to make, and tasted simply delicious!
+It was very quick and easy to make and tasted simply delicious!
 It was just a little bit spicy for the young ones in my family- you might want to leave the peppers out.

-It’s good, it just needed a lot more salt than the recipe called for.
-Other than that, pretty easy and my family loved it.
+It s good it just needed a lot more salt than the recipe called for.
+Other than that pretty easy and my family loved it.
 We served it with small flour tortillas and made wraps... an Indian family I know does it this way but they use Roti (Indian flatbread similar to flour tortilla but to me a little less tasty).